top of page

 Understanding Squirrel Behaviour and Instincts

 Squirrels are exemplary in their care for their young, often going to great lengths to ensure their safety.
 At the beginning of spring, after mating season, healthy baby squirrels are brought into the world with an instinctual prowess that is as fascinating as it is vital.
 These warm and fuzzy infants are born into an environment where feeding and foraging are activities and survival skills crucial for their sustenance.
 When they open their eyes, these energetic beings are primed to engage in an intricate ballet of leaps and dashes.
 In cases where a nest is accidentally uncovered or disturbed, a mother squirrel will usually return to retrieve her offspring, transferring them to a more secure location if necessary.
 How squirrels raise their young is a testament to their species' resilience, defying the odds to eat, grow, and thrive.
 Their behaviours are imbued with instincts developed over generations, readying each squirrel for the juggling act of life's challenges and acorns.
-If you have a momma squirrel and babies in your attic, contact AAA Affordable Wildlife Control for information, advice, and pricing.
+If you have a momma squirrel and babies in your attic, contact Brampton Squirrel Removal or information, advice, and pricing.

 Immediate Steps if the Baby Squirrel Nest is Uncovered but Unmoved